 Top tips from pro-manchester

-Top tips for maximising your networking opportunities with the SME Club
+Top tips for maximising your networking opportunities

 Networking today is no longer just about handing out business cards.
 Most industries are built on connections, credibility and reputation so networking is certainly one of the most important drivers for your business.
+Following the pandemic, building and re-building those connections has never been more important.

 1. Prepare and do your homework